 In a time when politicians seem to view the natural world with attitudes ranging from indifference to abhorrence, in separate conversations I recently asked three prominent environmentalists the same

 “Old Man Winter” roared back into the north woods this past weekend.
 In simple terms, it was “Just a moment, my wilderness friends and little Miss Spring.

 It’s looking like spring, feeling like spring and smelling like spring.
 I think “Mother Nature” has declared it spring in our northern forest.

 A recent interview with DNR commissioner Tom Landwehr in Minnesota Outdoor News ended on a less than inspiring note.

-Chel Anderson is a botanist and plant ecologist.
-She lives here in Cook County and joins us periodically to talk about phenology or what’s going on in the woods right now.
+Chel Anderson is a North Shore naturalist.
+She lives here in Cook County.
+She joins us periodically to talk about phenology or what’s going on in the woods right now.
+Welcome back, Chel.

 Old Man Winter wandered back to the upper Trail after taking a spring break in the middle part of the month.
 However, he brought only cold with nothing white to go along with it.